 Treatment for cancer can bring about many financial concerns.
-Medications are expensive - even with insurance, trips to the cancer center add up in gas and parking costs, and if you aren't able to work your income is also affected.
-This article provides some guidance for dealing with common financial concerns.
-Ask to speak with a social worker at your cancer center for help with your specific situation.
+Treatment and medications are expensive - even with insurance, trips to the cancer center add up in gas and parking costs, and if you aren't able to work your income is also affected.
+This article provides some guidance for dealing withcommon financial concerns.
+Ask to speak with a social worker or financial counselor at your cancer center for help with your specific situation.

-You should start with REALLY getting to know your insurance plan.
-I encourage you to actually request a copy of your insurance policy from the company.
+Start by REALLY getting to know your insurance plan.
+Request a copy of your insurance policy from the company.
 They MUST supply you with this.
 Important things you want to know about your plan are:

-Some patients are "underinsured", meaning their insurance pays only a portion of their bills, leaving them responsible for 10, 20 and even 30 percent of their treatment costs or hospital bills.
-Talk with someone in the hospital's Patient Accounting department, as many have charity programs or can offer payment plans.
+Many individuals are "underinsured," meaning their insurance pays only a portion of their bills, leaving them responsible for 10, 20 and even 30 percent of their treatment costs or hospital bills, which is beyond the financial means of the individual.
+Talk with someone in the hospital's patient accounting department, as many have charity programs or can offer payment plans.
 In most cases, you would need to show proof of income and provide some financial documents.
 A patient may be eligible to receive a partial or sometimes complete write off of the bill.

 Applying for disability is a big decision when diagnosed with cancer and also a very personal one.
 Many people feel up to working throughout their treatment plan; others cannot work from the day of diagnosis.

 First you should start with investigating your disability benefits, both short and long term, through your employer.
 Contact your Human Resources office to initiate this process.
 This should be considered a confidential discussion and you can ask that they not share your concerns or your health issues with your direct manager.